oedotme/generouted/packages/generouted/readme.md

 ### Route-based code-splitting and pre-loading

+- Enable code-splitting with React Router by using `import { Routes } from '@generouted/react-router/lazy'`
+- Enable code-splitting with Solid Router by using `import { Routes } from '@generouted/solid-router/lazy'`
 - Includes routes components, data loaders and actions
 - Pre-loading is only available for TanStack's React Location